So I was looking, at the start of the year about 8% of my stats was SPAM.yuck. Â Then something insane happened this week, it jumped to 28%.

 —

-Since the primary site is now offline, I’ve updated with an archive.org link. Â For what it’s worth, here is the meat of the article in question:
+Since the primary site is now offline, I’ve updated with an archive.org link.
+For what it’s worth, here is the meat of the article in question:

 Dodging WordPress comment spammers

 I admit: Allowing anyone to post comments is bad practice.
 Though, I’ve got my reasons to stand my ground.
 I’ve many times read something on a blog and to some of them I even had something to add.
-Could potentially help blog’s author or future visitors by sharing my own experience, or request a solution to one of my problems by posting a question.
+Could potentially help blog’s author or future visitors by sharing my own experience or request a solution to one of my problems by posting a question.
 Guess what?
 I am so lazy that I rarely go through registration procedure, just to enable me posting a comment.

 I am one of those that insist dialog and discussion is always constructive as long as both ends feel like establishing it.
-I do not want to loose the opinion and comments of stopping-by visitors, just because I want a “safe” thing that runs on its own.
+I do not want to lose the opinion and comments of stopping-by visitors, just because I want a “safe” thing that runs on its own.
 But, “buts” exist.
 My blog is currently one month old, still it manages to receive 300+, in average, spam-oriented comments per day, while I’ve even witnessed a 1k/day.

 Thank god, WordPress provides blacklist features based both on IP addresses and comment content.
 And it really does a good job: After messing around with your recent “spam” you can easily end up with a list that accurately detect a non constructive comment.
 However, you’ve not solved all your problems this way: